umair-aziz025/ArchTech_CyberSecurity_Internship_Tasks/SECURITY.md

 - **PGP Key**: [Link to PGP key if available]
 - **GitHub**: Create a private security advisory

-Thank you for helping keep the ArchTech CyberSecurity Tools project secure!
+Thank you for helping keep the CyberSecurity Tools project secure!